jeremy-rifkin/libassert/README.md

 using asserts::ASSERTION;
 ```

-This library defines macros of the form `ASSERT_DETAIL_*`.
+This library defines macros of the form `LIBASSERT_*`.
 In macro expansion variables of the form
-`assert_detail_*` are created.
+`libassert_*` are created.
 The user shouldn't define variables of this form to prevent shadowing
 issues.

 ## How To Use This Library